 The permanent Labyrinth was installed July 2021.

-The Labyrinth was installed by
+The Labyrinth was designed by

-Great Lakes Landscape (Schererville, IN)
+The Labyrinth was Great Lakes Landscape (Schererville, IN)

 What is a labyrinth?
 Learn more here: